Optimal consumption with loss aversion and reference to past spending maximum

 To solve the above equation, some boundary conditions are also needed.
 First, to guarantee the global regularity of the solution, we need to impose smooth-fit conditions along two free boundaries that $\tu_x(x,h) = y_1(h)$ and $\tu_x(x,h) = y_2(h)$.
 Next, if we start with 0 initial wealth, to avoid bankruptcy, the optimal investment and the consumption rate should be 0 at all times.
 Therefore, we have that

 On the other hand, when the initial wealth tends to infinity, one can consume as much as possible, leading to an infinitely large consumption rate.
-In addition, a small variation of initial wealth will only lead to a negligible change of the value function.
+In addition, a small variation of initial wealth only leads to a negligible change of the value function.
 It follows that